Childhood Immunizations

 Oregon Immunization Requirements

-Vaccines are required by law for children in attendance at public and private schools, preschools, childcare facilities, and Head Start programs in Oregon.
+Immunizations are required by law for children in attendance at public and private schools, preschools, childcare facilities, and Head Start programs in Oregon.
+This school year, all children who are not up-to-date or complete on their immunizations and have not submitted a medical or non-medical exemption will be excluded from their school or child care facility starting February 21, 2024.

 • The flu shot is the best way to prevent the flu.
 The CDC recommends a yearly flu vaccine as the first and most important step in protecting against flu viruses.